Spread Betting Guide For Beginners [2025 Tips + Strategies]

 A winning spread bet trade

-- The FTSE 100 market might be quoted at 4200 – 4202
+• The FTSE 100 market is quoted at 4200 – 4202

-- You have the option of buying at 4202 (the offer price) or selling at 4200 (the bid price)
+• You have the option of buying at 4202 (the offer price), or selling at 4200 (the bid price)

-- Assume you’re right; the market rallies, and you sell out at 4222
+• The prediction is right.
+The market rallies, and you sell out at 4222

-- 4222 – 4202 = 20 x £1 a point = Profit of £20
+• 4222 – 4202 = 20.
+20 points x £1 a point = a profit of £20

 Example 2.
 Losing Bet